Music While We Work

 On the other end of the scale, if I’m doing some tasks that might be a bit repetitive and methodical, I pick something that gives me more energy.
 Knife Party is a bit of a guilty pleasure for this!

 I also love a good rain/weather soundscape!
 Some years ago I discovered the website called “Rainy Mood”.
-The website has a looping rain soundtrack which is great on its own, but they also have a great collection of music (through embedded YouTube videos) to add to the rain.
-It’s helped me discover even more music that I like to listen to!
+The website has a looping rain soundtrack which is great on its own, but they also have a great collection of music (via embedded YouTube videos) to add to the rain.
+It’s helped me discover even more music to listen to!

 I enjoy a pretty wide range of music and have quite varied playlists.
 My playlists are mostly sorted by the decade the songs were released;